blgzm18-collab/Focus.js/README.md

 - 💡 Canvas‑powered — fast, local, and dependency‑free
 - 🔌 Zero setup — works with plain <img> elements
 - 🔐 Privacy‑first — nothing leaves the user’s device
-- 🧩 Modular architecture — video support will be a separate modul
+- 🧩 Modular architecture — video support will be a separate module